sbrycbc/begin-react-project/README.md

 Currently, this repo is solely used for my learning process, but contributions of any kind are welcome.
 If you find any issues or have suggestions for improvement in the project, please open an issue or submit a pull request.

-## License

-This project is distributed under the MIT license.
-For more information, please see the [LICENSE](LICENSE) file.